 - Previous sexual and intimate experiences: these shape your sexuality by helping you determine what you want and don’t want in a partner, relationship, or experience

 Sexuality is not the same for any two people because it depends on so many different factors.
-Partially, sexuality is determined by your DNA, but it is also influenced by the media, your personal history, your parents, schooling, your religion, and your future goals.
+Partially, sexuality is determined by your DNA, but it is also influenced by the media, your personal history, your parents, your schooling, your religion, and your future goals.
 It is the sum of many parts and the way that different people express their sexuality is rarely the same.
 It’s important to note that sexuality is not the same thing as a sexual act.
 The physical aspect of sex affects one’s sexuality, but more accurately, sexuality is how people express themselves as sexual beings (what they wear, who they love, who they date, how they talk, what they want).

 Why is sexual health important for college students?